MusikPolice/funopoly2/docs/TechnicalAnalysis.md

 - **House rules** are not supported; many potential variants are hard-coded to standard rules.
 - **Bank money limit** is modeled with a finite `money` field, despite rules stating the bank never runs out; whether this matters in practice is unclear without stress tests.

-### 7.2 Strategy Abstraction ✅ **IMPLEMENTED**

-- ✅ `PlayerStrategy` interface successfully decouples decision-making from player state
-- ✅ 8 distinct strategies implemented (Default, Slumlord, Conservative, HighRent, Gambler, Calculating, Chaotic, Impulsive)
-- ✅ Strategies are easily swappable via Player constructor
-- ✅ Random strategies (Chaotic, Impulsive) accept seeded RNG for deterministic testing
-- ✅ Comprehensive test coverage (100+ strategy tests)
-- See `PlayerPersonasGuide.md` for usage documentation

-### 7.3 Configuration Underuse
+### 7.2 Configuration Underuse

 - Many important game parameters remain hard-coded:
   - Starting cash ($1500), GO salary ($200), tax amounts, building limits, rent multipliers.
 - `Config` currently only exposes a small subset (max rounds, statistics toggles, jail fee).

-### 7.4 Observability & Logging
+### 7.3 Observability & Logging

 - Event system is present and well-integrated, but **general logging** still uses `println` on stdout.
 - No structured log levels or pluggable logger.
 - Tests may rely on console output for verification, which can make failures noisy.

-### 7.5 Algorithm Complexity
+### 7.4 Algorithm Complexity

-- `Player.liquidateAssets` and `Player.developProperties` are complex, with nested functional transformations and multiple passes:
+- `Player.liquidateAssets` and `Player.developProperties` contain complex nested functional transformations and multiple passes.
-  - Harder to reason about or reuse for alternative strategies.
+  - While strategies now control prioritization, the core algorithms could benefit from refactoring for clarity.
   - TODO comments acknowledge the need for tidying.

-### 7.6 Concurrency & Scalability
+### 7.5 Concurrency & Scalability

 - Entire system is intentionally **single-threaded**.
 - `EventBus` and stateful classes (`Player`, `Bank`, `Board`, `Deck`, etc.) are **not thread-safe**.